Tinney Earns First Team, Foley Named to Third Team to Pace Blue Jay Selections

 2004 (NCAA Semifinals): The Blue Jays capped Pietramala’s first four years with an enjoyable 2004 season that ended one win short of the national championship game.
 The Blue Jays posted a 13-2 record, spent a majority of the season ranked number one and were the top seed in the NCAA Tournament.

 The 2004 Blue Jays placed seven players on the All-America team and Harrison was a Tewaaraton Finalist and the recipient of the McLaughlin Award.

-In 2003, with a more experienced team, but one that featured just four seniors in prominent roles, Pietramala guided the Blue Jays to a then school-record-tying 14 wins against just two losses and Hopkins advanced to the NCAA Championship Game for the first time since 1989, when Pietramala led the way from his position on close defense.
+2003 (National Runner-Up): In 2003, with an experienced team, but one that featured just four seniors in prominent roles, Pietramala guided the Blue Jays to a then school-record-tying 14 wins against just two losses and Hopkins advanced to the NCAA Championship Game for the first time since 1989, when Pietramala led the way from his position on close defense.

 Pietramala Awakens a Giant

-Cornell was the only team in the nation to beat eventual national champion Syracuse during the 2000 season and the Big Red finished second in the Ivy League.
-For his efforts, Pietramala was named national coach-of-the-year.
+Cornell was the only team in the nation to beat eventual national champion Syracuse during the 2000 season and Pietramala was named national coach-of-the-year.
 With his first selection as coach-of-the-year, Pietramala became the first person in the history of college lacrosse to earn coach-of-the-year honors after being named the national player-of-the-year during his career.